anywhichway/jovial/README.md

 # Updates (reverse chronological order)

+2016-01-23 v0.0.14 Addressed issue where Proxy sometimes did not get loaded and lifted to global scope by Browserify.

 2016-01-23 v0.0.16 Cleaned-up Proxy bundling for Chrome.
 Corrected documentation regarding structure of ValidationError.
 Add non-null test for length validation.

 2016-01-22 v0.0.15 Added *.echoes*, *.satisfies* and *.validate* and latlon type.
 Corrected bug where *.type* did not work as documented with functions.
 Added more unit tests.
 Updated documentation.